inivekin/abosa/abosa.typ

 My copper frayed capillaries
 were shorted by ablasive rends.
-They flailing rejoin filigrees repairing scarred an mislinked mends, as nervous system softly drones an circulatory beats slow, respiratory dulls tae moan as muscles cannae stow airflow.
+They flailing rejoin filigrees repairing scarred and mislinked mends, as nervous system softly drones and circulatory beats slow, respiratory dulls to moan as muscles cannot stow airflow.
 Skeletal sags as jelly mass
-fae I'm easy tae make shaken,
+for I'm easy to make shaken,
-resumed exhaustion winnae pass,
+resumed exhaustion will not pass,
 I'm wanting sleep though just woken.
-"Cover me in reeds an river,
+"Cover me in reeds and river,
-an bury me in humbled glen,"
+and bury me in humbled glen,"
-speaks my soft, wee voice aquiver, the words o beaten, stumbling men,
+speaks my soft, small voice aquiver, the words of beaten, stumbling men,
-"My reddened een an bagging spine an quaking lower lips o cry, would see less pain should birch an pine emerge tae split an rip thereby erasing all humility an hiding shame within the tree, replacing this futility o subsets tae biology.
+"My reddened eyes and stooping spine and quaking lower lips of cry, would see less pain should birch and pine emerge to split and rip thereby erasing all humility and hiding shame within the tree, replacing this futility of subsets to biology.
-Drink my tears an drain thin shell, leave only bones so nane may tell, an please keep what you secret well, how surely defeated I fell."
+Drink my tears and drain thin shell, leave only bones so none may tell, and please keep what you secret well, how surely defeated I fell."
 But caught amongst ambivalent
 sustained perennial thickets,
 my plea's answered equivalent
-wi chirping o lonely crickets.
+with chirping of lonely crickets.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 544)[```none
 I've reached again a lower best
-in failure tae truely assess,
+in failure to truely assess,
-inconsequence o me tae rest,
+inconsequence of me to rest,
-an dominance o due process.
+and dominance of due process.
-Wi vocal flinch o vain whimper,
+Though vocal flinch of vain whimper,
 my local signal's loud spoken,
-am gasping roach that crawls naewhere,
+I'm gasping roach that crawls nowhere,
-am branch in wait tae be broken.
+I'm branch in wait to be broken.
-If nature isnae stopping me,
+If nature is not stopping me,
-a bug on lens an magnified,
+a bug on lens and magnified,
 a simple pest then I must be,
-an help tae me it won't provide,
+and help to me it won't provide,
 save soaking up the aftermath,
-once all my limbs are laid tae ground,
+once all my limbs are laid to ground,
-an am exhausted o all wrath
+and I'm exhausted of all wrath
-that keeps me frae that patient mound.
+that keeps me from that patient mound.
-My staff does creek unner the weight
+My staff does creek under the weight
-o weakened frame I've well-burdened,
+of weakened frame I've well-burdened,
 I weakly seek on wayward straight
-a scarce treeline o woodland end.
+a scarce treeline of woodland end.
-I mount what could become heidstane,
+I mount what could become headstone,
-tae find I look back where I came
+to find I look back where I came
-an erry pathway thus bygane,
+and ev'ry pathway I have known,
 at once, I see all look the same.
-An frae all sides it seems tae me -
+And from all sides, it seems to me -
-a joke frae auld an weary japes -
+a joke from old and weary japes -
-tae me floats that geometry
+to me floats that geometry
-o manifold, flickering shapes,
+of manifold, flickering shapes,
-since in ma panic I still screamed
+since in my panic I still screamed
-in waves o radioed distress,
+in waves of radioed distress,
-so that ma place tae all is beamed,
+so that my place to all is beamed,
 so only me is lost in mess.
 ```]